Fujifilm X100F vs X20

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 24MP, the X100F offers a higher resolution than the X20 (12MP), but the X100F nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 2.20μm for the X20) due to its larger sensor.
-Moreover, the X100F is a somewhat more recent model (by 4 years) than the X20, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the X100F is a much more recent model (by 4 years) than the X20, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 The Fujifilm X100F has a native sensitivity range from ISO 200 to ISO 12800, which can be extended to ISO 100-51200.
 The corresponding ISO settings for the Fujifilm X20 are ISO 100 to ISO 12800 (no boost).